WaterLily-jl/ParametricBodies.jl/README.md

 ```
 All ParametricBodies defined by 3D curves are space-curves since the normal isn't uniquely defined, but the `PlanarBody` type discussed below lets us define closed membranes in 3D.

-**Third**, the functions `curve`, and especially `locate` can be tricky to define for general curves.
+**Third**, the functions `curve` and especially `locate` can be tricky to define for general curves.
 The next few sections discuss methods to simplify and automate the construction of these functions.

-##### Hashed Locator & Body
+### Hashed Locator & Body

 A `HashedLocator` struct has been defined to automate locating the closest point on a supplied 2D curve.
 ```julia